Answers to some of the questions we’re frequently asked

 There is no cost for recipient charities benefitting from donations so all the pennies can go straight to work supporting a range of charitable activities.

 Pennies makes giving to charity easy and affordable for everyone, in essence a new channel for the old habit of dropping a few coins into a charity box on the shop counter, brought up to date for card and internet transactions.
 Pennies is multi-channel and available in-store, online and via mobile.
 We are actively engaged with a number of technology and service providers in the payments market and are continually looking for ways to make it easier for retailers to enable Pennies for their customers.
 We do not therefore have one stand-alone solution.

 No we don’t accept grant applications.

 We promise that all of the money raised will go to UK registered charities.
 We’ll tell you which charities have received money and tell you about some of the people and projects that have benefitted.
 We will also publish a report each year showing where your money went, which will be available on our website.
-You can see how much has been raised so far here.
+You can see how much has been raised so far on our homepage.

 The Pennies Foundation, creators of Pennies, the electronic charity box, is itself a charity registered with the Charity Commission of England and Wales.
 During its early years of development Pennies secured volunteers with a breadth of expertise but now has a small skilled team of part and full time employees as well as volunteers and specialist pro-bono support.
 The Pennies Foundation raises funds from many sources including philanthropists, foundations and commercial organisations.
 Pennies encourages a breadth of ways in which individuals and organisations can join in and help the micro-donation movement and thank everyone who supports us with time and resources.
 We retain 5% of the donations to support our work driving the Pennies movement for the benefit of all UK charities.